Payarc/payarc-sdk-python/README.md

     list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' agent.list - this function returns a list of charges for agent.
 It is possible to search based on some criteria.
 See examples and documentation for more details create_refund - function to perform a refund over existing charge
+### Object `payarc.deposits`
+#### Object `payarc.deposits` is used to manipulate deposits in the system.
+This object has following functions:
+    list - returns an object with attribute 'deposits' a list of json object holding information for deposits
 ### Object ``payarc.customer``
 #### Object `payarc.customer` is representing your customers with personal details, addresses and credit cards and/or bank accounts.
 Saved for future needs
     create - this function will create object stored in the database for a customer. it will provide identifier unique for each in order to identify and inquiry details.
 See examples and docs for more information